process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 layer is required.
 See `BpmnRenderer` for more details.

-## BPMN elements rendering
+## BPMN Elements rendering and style

+Each BPMN Element is transformed into a `mxGraph` [mxCell](https://jgraph.github.io/mxgraph/docs/manual.html#3.1.3.4) and then inserted into the `mxGraph` model:
+- `vertex` for BPMN Shapes
+- `edge` for BPMN Edges

-When inserting an element on the `mxGraph` graph, a style is passed to identify the way it will be rendered.
+At insertion, a style is passed to configure how the BPMN Element is rendered.

-The [style](https://jgraph.github.io/mxgraph/docs/js-api/files/view/mxStylesheet-js.html) is defined and registered in `StyleConfigurator`.
+The [style](https://jgraph.github.io/mxgraph/docs/js-api/files/view/mxStylesheet-js.html) (see also the [mxGraph manual](https://jgraph.github.io/mxgraph/docs/manual.html#3.1.3.1)) is defined and registered in `StyleConfigurator`.
 In particular, it refers to the name of a [mxShape](https://jgraph.github.io/mxgraph/docs/js-api/files/shape/mxShape-js.html) used for the rendering.

 The `mxShape` can be a standard `mxGraph` class or a custom BPMN `mxShape` defined by the `bpmn-visualization`.
 The custom `mxShapes` are registered by `ShapeConfigurator` which associates the `mxShape` name (used in style definition) with the `mxShape` class to be used.

+For more details, see [BPMN Support - How To](./bpmn-support-how-to.md).

 ### Resources